 With strokes, how fast you react can make a big difference in the outcome of this scary incident.
 UNC says nearly 2 million brain cells are lost each minute that a stroke remains untreated.

 A stroke can happen to anyone, at any age.
 According to the American Stroke Association, strokes occur “by a clot obstructing the flow of blood to the brain or by a blood vessel rupturing and preventing blood flow to the brain.”

-Because of this, strokes are a cardiovascular disease (like a heart attack) and account for roughly 16% of all deaths from cardiovascular diseases.
+Because of this, a stroke is a cardiovascular disease (like a heart attack) and accounts for roughly 17% of all deaths from cardiovascular diseases.

 Make a Lifestyle Change